-- As part of the Journal transactions, Scripps and Journal Media Group funded the payroll of legacy employees transfered to the other company.
-At the end of June 2015, Scripps had funded \$18 million in excess of what Journal Media Group had funded, resulting in a \$18 million use of cash. - In 2015, we made \$14 million in estimated tax payments while no significant tax payments have been made in 2016 to-date.
-Additionally, in 2016 we received a tax refund of \$4.4 million. - The accrual of payroll and annual incentive compensation, net of the payment amounts earned in the prior year, decreased working capital by \$7.2 million in 2016 and \$0.3 million in 2015. - The timing of payments of accounts payable increased working capital by over \$14 million in 2016. - Our accounts receivable balance increased almost \$20 million at June 30, 2016 when compared to December 31, 2015, due to higher amounts for retransmission revenues from our contract renewals.
+- In 2015, we made \$14 million in estimated tax payments while no significant tax payments have been made in 2016 to-date.
+Additionally, in 2016 we received a tax refund of \$4.4 million. - The accrual of payroll and annual incentive compensation, net of the payment amounts earned in the prior year, decreased working capital by \$10.9 million in 2016 and increased working capital by \$2.1 million in 2015. - The timing of payments of accounts payable increased working capital by \$11 million in 2016. - Advertising for political campaigns, which is generally paid in advance, offset by increases in retransmission revenues, which generally have longer payment terms, increased working capital by \$5 million in 2016.